 MachineID,Name,LatestProcessingAttempt,LastErrorCode,PushSiteCode,AssignedSiteCode,InitialRequestDate,Description,NumProcessAttempts,ErrorEventCreated,Status 16777479,ACNCMClient,2015-03-06 12:30:41.000, 53, PRI, PRI, 2015-02-27,13:12:56.880, Retry, 169, NULL

-How Do I delete the client records from Client Push method "V_CP_Machine"?
+How Do I delete the client records from the Client Push method "V_CP_Machine"?

-Where I can find the details of Stored Procedures used for Client Push Installation?
+Where can I find the details of the Stored Procedures used for Client Push Installation?

 The Stored procedures details are there in the CCM.log file.
-Following are the Stored Procedures those I can see in the SCCM 2012 DB which is related Client Push.
+Following are the Stored Procedures that I can see in the SCCM 2012 DB related to Client Push.